smartdevcode/react-native-code-push/README.md

         @Override
         protected List<ReactPackage> getPackages() {
             // 4.
-Instantiate an instance of the CodePush runtime, using the right deployment key this._codePush = new CodePush("0dsIDongIcoH0mqAmoR0CYb5FhBZNy1w4Bf-l", this, BuildConfig.DEBUG);
+Instantiate an instance of the CodePush runtime, using the right deployment key.
+If you don't
+            // already have it, you can run "code-push deployment ls <appName> -k" to retrieve your key. this._codePush = new CodePush("0dsIDongIcoH0mqAmoR0CYb5FhBZNy1w4Bf-l", this, BuildConfig.DEBUG);

             // 5.
 Add the CodePush package to the list of existing packages